How to Prevent Slips on Ice More Frequently

 Embrace the penguin

-Sounds silly, we know!
-What we really mean is that rather than literally going out to hug a penguin in Antarctica, we're referring to the way you walk outside.
+It sounds silly, we know!
+What we really mean is that rather than literally going out to hug a penguin in Antarctica, we're talking about the way you walk outside.

 Have you ever noticed how penguins walk?
 They're a lot more graceful underwater for sure, however when it comes to walking on ice, these birds are the true masters of treading lightly.
 They waddle and take short, slight steps toward their destination, rather than long strides.
 They also keep their flippers at their sides as they waddle, and if they do fall (yes it happens, even to penguins!), they fall forward and on their bellies in a manner that helps them regain their balance and get back to walking.
 Some of them even slide forward, while their flippers are extended back behind them.